April 24, 2019

 Chef Tim Anderson of Nanban restaurant in London has released his much-anticipated third cookbook, “Tokyo Stories.”
 There are 90 recipes that cast a wide net including traditional dishes such as tempura, sushi, ramen, yakitori and tempura as well as non-Japanese bites such as pizza, pasta and yakiniku.

-The book is divided into chapters beginning with a guide to Japanese ingredients and covering different food categories such as the depachika (department store food halls) or conbini (convenience stores), home-style cooking and traditional cuisine.
-The recipes are made for home cooks with ingredients that of course will be easy to source here in Japan.
+The book divides its chapters into sections that begin with a guide to Japanese ingredients and cover various food categories, such as depachika (department store food halls), conbini (convenience stores), home-style cooking, and traditional cuisine.
+It tailors the recipes for home cooks, using ingredients that are, of course, easy to find in Japan.
 The recipes are easy to follow with simple instructions.

-Omuraisu (omelette rice) prepared traditionally can be complicated as the rice is put into the omelette while it’s still in the pan and the pan is gently tapped so that the omelette gently covers the rice.
+Preparing omuraisu (omelette rice) traditionally involves putting the rice into the omelette while it’s still in the pan and gently tapping the pan to make the omelette wrap around the rice.
 Anderson’s version has the ketchup-seasoned rice put onto a plate and simply topped with the omelette.
 Much easier and it still tastes the same.

 Tokyoites will enjoy the introduction to specific restaurants that inspired the recipes like the Totoro choux creme or Ginza Nair for Indian cuisine.